 and would not turn from following me.

-1 It is good to give thanks to the Lord,
+1 It is a good thing to give thanks to the Lord, *

-4 For you, O Lord, have made me glad by your work;
+4 For you have made me glad by your acts, O Lord; *

-12 The righteous flourish like the palm tree,
+11 The righteous shall flourish like a palm tree, *

-13 They are planted in the house of the Lord;
+12 Those who are planted in the house of the Lord *

 1The saying is sure: whoever aspires to the office of bishop desires a noble task.
 2Now a bishop must be above reproach, married only once, temperate, sensible, respectable, hospitable, an apt teacher, 3not a drunkard, not violent but gentle, not quarrelsome, and not a lover of money.
 4He must manage his own household well, keeping his children submissive and respectful in every way— 5for if someone does not know how to manage his own household, how can he take care of God’s church?
 6He must not be a recent convert, or he may be puffed up with conceit and fall into the condemnation of the devil.
 7Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace and the snare of the devil.